Pest Control Kilsyth

 Kilsyth Rat Catchers (G65): Although it's not so commonplace nowadays, finding a rat in your garden or even inside your property in Kilsyth just isn't a great thing to go through.
 A single sighting of a rat might not be that much of an issue, however, if you witness the presence of rats more frequently or see several rats you may be in trouble since they tend to breed so quickly.

-Even though neither of the two kinds of rat presently seen in the United Kingdom are native to these shores, they've clearly thrived since they arrived here.
-The brown rat is especially common (hence its name) whilst the black (ship) rat isn't so much these days.
-Both of these varieties came from Asia and made their way to the United Kingdom on boats.
+While neither of the two rat types presently seen in the UK originate from these islands, they have clearly made themselves at home.
+The brown rat is especially widespread whilst the ship (black) rat isn't so much so these days.
+Both varieties fled from Asia and got to the United Kingdom on ships.

 Brown rats are usually bigger than black rats (Rattus Rattus) and may weigh up to half a kilo, with a length of roughly 9 inches.
 To wear down their continuously growing teeth, brown rats must keep gnawing at stuff, which is the reason they are responsible for so much damage and destruction.
 Their gnawing is commonly targeting items that's made from wood.